PoCInnovation/Workshops/software/22.Encore/README.md

 Create a new service named `auth` in the `delivery` folder.

-Use the [secrets integration](https://encore.dev/docs/develop/secrets) of encore to create a secret variable named `Token` that will store your passphrase.
+Use the [secrets integration](https://encore.dev/docs/develop/secrets) of encore to create a secret variable named `Token` that will store your passphrase.<br>
 Then create a function named `AuthHandler` that will check that the `Authorization` header contains the same value of our `token`.
 In case of error, return a [custom error](https://encore.dev/docs/develop/auth#handling-auth-errors) with error code `401` and a an error message.